madanyc/workfront-learn.en/help/fusion/8-final-functional-bits-and-bobs/arrays-walkthrough.md

 ---
 title: Arrays Walkthrough
 description: In this video we will review previous walkthrough exercises where simple and complex arrays were used in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
+exl-id: ed56e244-e0ed-470e-8253-2549d70351c4
 ---
 # Arrays walkthrough